myPOS blog Product News

 The back-end of accepting payments with subscriptions can be time-consuming and expensive.
 However, if you are thinking of implementing a recurring payments business model, then this is a must.

-You will also need to consider the fact that your customers’ credit cards will expire at some point, that they may not have sufficient funds in their accounts, etc., and these are all points your business subscription model needs to consider.
+You will also need to consider the fact that your customers’ credit cards will expire at some point, that they may not have sufficient funds in their accounts, and these are all points subscription businesses need to consider.

-In general, though, here are the steps to signing up for recurring payments with myPOS:
+In general, here are the steps to signing up for recurring payments with myPOS:

 1. Create your free merchant account